 Metadata is data that describes other data.
-Meta is a prefix that in most information technology usages means "an underlying definition or description."
+Meta is a prefix that -- in most information technology usages -- means "an underlying definition or description."
 Metadata summarizes basic information about data, which can make finding and working with particular instances of data easier.

-For example, author, date created and date modified and file size are examples of very basic document metadata.
-Having the abilty to filter through that metadata makes it much easier for someone to locate a specific document.
+For example, author, date created, date modified and file size are examples of very basic document metadata.
+Having the ability to filter through that metadata makes it much easier for someone to locate a specific document.

 Meta tags are often evaluated by search engines to help decide a web page’s relevance, and were used as the key factor in determining position in a search until the late 1990s.
 The increase in search engine optimization (SEO) towards the end of the 1990s led to many websites “keyword stuffing” their metadata to trick search engines, making their websites seem more relevant than others.
 Since then search engines have reduced their reliance on metatags, though they are still factored in when indexing pages.
 Many search engines also try to halt web pages’ ability to thwart their system by regularly changing their criteria for rankings, with Google being notorious for frequently changing their highly-undisclosed ranking algorithms.